jamesgrandin/MACrossStratBacktest/README.md

 filter out trade signals when the market is showing signs of weakness.
 The system also triggers a BUY when the 10 EMA crosses above the 200 SMA, signifying a change in momentum to the upside, and generates a SELL signal when the 10EMA crosses back below either the 50 SMA or the 200 SMA, whichever comes first.

+Price Data Class: This pulls that pricing data over a specified date time range with a specified resolution for a specified ticker and converts it to a pandas dataframe for manipulation.
+This data can be used in multiple strategies.

+MACrossStrat Class: This class inherents the attributes of the price data class.
+It produces trade signals based on moving average cross over conditions.

+PortfolioValue Class: This class enters postions based on price signals and simulates the portfolio value over the life of the position.